 - Does the Artists’ Pledge for Palestine call for a blanket boycott of Israeli artists?

 There is no blanket boycott of Israeli artists.
 So there is nothing to stop signers of the Pledge going to Israel/Palestine if they are invited by groups that explicitly support Palestinian rights, or indeed by Palestinian organisations themselves.
 The Palestinian call for a boycott focuses on links to the Israeli state.
 The Pledge is a refusal to accept invitations from the Israeli state, or by institutions that work with the state, or are silent about or complicit with the Occupation and its associated policies.

 - I am an artist and I do not have control over who buys the art I produce, nor the circulation of that work once it has been sold.
 Am I in a position to sign the Pledge?

 Yes, you are.
 The pledge does not insist that an artists’ work never gets to Israel.
-You might consider taking the step of making your work unavailable in Israel, if you are able to do that.
-But no individual can control the circulation of cultural ‘products’ in a global market.
-For example, director Ken Loach supports the boycott, yet his films show in Israel because he does not control their distribution.
-However he will not accept invitations to present his work in Israel.
+You might consider taking the step of making your work unavailable in Israel, where you are able to do that.
+But most individuals cannot control the circulation of cultural ‘products’ in a global market.
+For example, the majority of film directors do not control the distribution of the films they direct, however they can refuse invitations to present their work in Israel.
 Artists may not control sales of their artwork by third parties, but are in a position to refuse invitations to exhibit in Israel.
 Our focus is on the refusal to appear, perform or collaborate with Israeli institutions that are complicit with, or silent about, discriminatory policies towards Palestinians.

 - I would like to sign the Pledge but my book has already been published in Israel / an artwork I made is already in a museum / I performed there just six months ago.